Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Conclusion and Future Work

-In this work, we present an imitation learning framework that effectively leverages gaze for bimanual manipulation.
-By integrating foveation into a Vision Transformer (ViT) observation encoder, our imitation learning framework emulates human gaze patterns of active attention and fixation.
-We demonstrate that foveated ViTs can achieve better or comparable performance to standard ViTs while offering significantly greater robustness to visual distractors, alongside substantial reductions in training and inference time as well as GPU memory usage.
-We compare two gaze prediction approaches: a two-stage method that separates gaze and action prediction, and an end-to-end method that predicts both jointly within a single model.
-While the two-stage approach generally outperforms, the end-to-end method offers reduced complexity and holds promise if enhanced with improved spatial awareness or feedback mechanisms.
+In this work, we present an IL framework that leverages gaze for effective and efficient bimanual manipulation.
+By integrating foveation into ViTs, our IL framework emulates human visual processing.
+We demonstrate that foveated ViTs can match or surpass standard ViTs in policy performance while providing greater robustness to visual distractors, alongside substantial reductions in training and inference time and space overheads.
+We compare two gaze estimation approaches: a two-stage method that separates gaze and action estimation, and an end-to-end method that concurrently generates gaze and action.
+While the two-stage approach generally outperforms, the end-to-end method offers reduced complexity.
+Additionally, we introduce and open-source the GIAVA setup, including two manipulation arms, an AV arm, and a gaze measurement and synchronization pipeline.
+We also provide the first simulation benchmark and dataset for IL with active vision and human gaze tracking.
+We believe that developing more human-like vision systems, capable of both searching and fixating on the most relevant information, is essential for advancing robot learning.
+Our results highlight that incorporating gaze enables more robust and efficient robot learning and perception.

-Additionally, we extend the open-source AV-ALOHA simulation benchmark to include both robot and eye-tracking data, establishing the first simulation benchmark and dataset for imitation learning with 6DOF active vision and human gaze tracking.
-We believe that developing more human-like vision systems—capable of both searching and fixating on the most relevant information—is essential for advancing robot learning.
-Our work represents a meaningful step toward integrating these capabilities in robotic perception.
+Looking ahead, we aim to validate foveated policy learning across a broader range of tasks and identify which classes of manipulation (e.g., high-precision, long-horizon, contact-rich) benefit most from foveation.
+We also plan to integrate popular pretrained ViTs (like DINOv2~\cite{oquab2023dinov2}) with foveated patch tokenization using recent adapter-based methods for multiscale patches~\cite{choudhury2025accelerating}, as our MAE-pretrained ViTs remained sensitive to lighting variation.
+Overall, foveation remains an untapped inductive bias: as we move toward human-level dexterity, the value of the cues offered by human visual evolution and the associated computational savings and performance improvements will only grow.